YahooArchive/csptester/README.md

 ```

 ### Render on window.top
-csptester provides two options to render HTML code; (1) iframe (2) top-level window. iframe is the default option.
+`csptester` provides two options to render HTML code; (1) iframe (2) top-level window. iframe is the default option.
 The second option opens two new windows (or tabs).
-The first window renders HTML code and the other one shows voilation reports.
+The first window renders HTML code and the other one shows violation reports.
 The second option is useful in the following cases:
+ * Policy enforcement varies and the result wont be exactly same on iframe and top-level window.
  * If you copy paste a web page (eg yahoo mail page source), those web pages may have (javascript) checks to test the rendering window is an iframe or not, and may not even render on iframe.
  * Many browser plugins (adwares, malwares etc.) inject code only to top window pages.
 So we cannot detect such violations with iframe option.
- * Currently shareable links are supported only in this mode
+ * Shareable links are supported only in this mode

 ### WebKit CSP Tests
-csptester is preloaded with curated subset of WebKit CSP tests to test various CSP features.
+`csptester` is preloaded with curated subset of WebKit CSP tests to test various CSP features.
 Not all WebKit tests are available now in csptester.
 These scripts cover most common CSP user cases and serve as an excellent learning resource.

 All tests are adopted from [WebKit](https://trac.webkit.org/browser#trunk/LayoutTests/http/tests/security/contentSecurityPolicy/) and [Chrome](https://code.google.com/p/chromium/codesearch#chromium/src/third_party/WebKit/LayoutTests/http/tests/security/contentSecurityPolicy/1.1/&sq=package:chromium) repositories